12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

-I would have to go with Angel’s Envy and Frey Ranch.
-Angel’s Envy because it has a balanced hint of sweetness and banana finish that will not get lost in the soda water nor dull the taste.
-Frey Ranch is a local Nevada bourbon with great depth in flavor and spice.
+I would have to go with Angel’s Envy because it has a balanced hint of sweetness and banana finish that will not get lost in the soda water nor dull the taste.
 It shines through in the highball even when you add other flavors to heighten the highball experience.

 Four Roses Single Barrel